SESYNC-ci/online-data-with-R-lesson/docs/_slides/rdbms.md

 ===

-Load the `DATAGOV_KEY` variable as an environment variable by importing it from the file you saved it in.
+Load the `DATAGOV_KEY` variable as a system variable by importing it from the file you saved it in.